QED1224/Toontown-Resources/README.md

 1. HM = 80 (P = 0.0475).
 2. 80 + (HH + 32) = 272 (P = 0.042869).
 ```
-As you can see, attack mismatches gave us 5 ways to win vs. only 1 without them.
-With the above in mind, we can conclude that attack mismatches should have been preferred in any of the following scenarios.
+As you can see, attack mismatches give us 5 ways to win versus only 1 without them.
+With the above in mind, we can conclude that attack mismatches should be preferred in any of the following scenarios.

-- If either gag was capable of defeating the given cog in one round.
+- If either gag iss capable of defeating the given cog in one round.
-- Assuming maxed gags, when any combination of Throw and Squirt was used.
+- Assuming maxed gags, when any combination of Throw and Squirt is used.

 ### Battle Simulations